-An earthquake in Taiwan on this day in 1999 kills thousands of people, causes billions of dollars in damages and leaves an estimated 100,000 homeless.
+An earthquake in Taiwan on September 21, 1999 kills thousands of people, causes billions of dollars in damages and leaves an estimated 100,000 homeless.
 It was the worst earthquake to hit Taiwan since a 1935 tremor that killed 3,200 people.

 At 1:47 on the morning of September 21, with most people eagerly awaiting the annual Autumn Festival, the island nation of Taiwan was shaken awake by a 7.6-magnitude earthquake.
 The tremor was centered in central Taiwan along the west coast near Nantou and Taichung, but serious damage was found throughout the island.
 Roads buckled and landslides diverted rivers, causing the impromptu formation of lakes.
 To make things even worse, there were five aftershocks measuring at least 6.0 in magnitude in the 30 minutes following the major quake.